MAFA: Managing False Negatives for Vision-Language Pre-training: Details on counting false negatives in Section (manuscript)

 \section{Details on counting false negatives in Section \ref{sec:motivation} (manuscript)}

 Here, we first clarify the purpose of using the pre-trained BLIP (129M) model in quantitative analysis in Section \ref{sec:motivation} (manuscript) for better understanding.
 The quantitative analysis represented in Table \ref{table:FN_statistics} and Figure \ref{fig:motivation_plot} (manuscript) includes the estimated count of false negative pairs during the ITM task of training.
-The main goal is to compare the number of false negatives arising from randomly constructed mini-batches in ALBEF (typical VLP setting) to those from GRIT-sampled mini-batches that group similar pairs in each mini-batch.
+The main goal is to compare the number of false negatives arising from randomly constructed mini-batches (typical VLP setting) to those from GRIT-sampled mini-batches that group similar pairs in each mini-batch.
 Here, to identify false negative pairs with perfect accuracy, it is essential to employ a human evaluation process, requiring manual examination of each individual negative pair (constructed for performing ITM task) to determine if it is matched or not.
 However, given the infeasibility of manually checking all negative pairs, we have opted to leverage the pre-trained BLIP (129M) model, a strong ITM model, as an alternative to human evaluation.
-While the BLIP (129M) does not always classify with perfect accuracy, it was deemed sufficiently reliable for approximating the tendency of the number of false negatives.
+While the BLIP (129M) does not always classify with perfect accuracy, it is deemed sufficiently reliable for approximating the tendency of the number of false negatives.

 To validate this, we additionally conduct a human evaluation on randomly sampled 200 false negatives in the 4M-Clean dataset during training which are filtered by BLIP (129M) filter.
 For this, two ML researchers manually check whether each false negative is genuinely a false negative or not.
-In this analysis, among the samples classified as false negatives by BLIP (129M), over 83\% were also determined to be false negatives upon human evaluation.
+In this analysis, among the samples classified as false negatives by BLIP (129M), over 83\% are also determined to be false negatives upon human evaluation.
 While it's not 100\% accurate, we believe that using BLIP (129M) is reasonable for approximating the number of false negatives during training and, consequently, for comparing the occurrence of false negatives between random sampling and GRIT sampling.
+To report representative numbers, the values provided in Table \ref{table:FN_statistics} (manuscript) are obtained by multiplying the actual values from the BLIP (129M) model by 0.83, assuming that human correction is statistically significant.
+The raw values prior to multiplication are presented in rows 1 and 2 of Table \ref{table:FN_statistics_many_discriminator}.